-WMA STATEMENT ON THE ETHICAL IMPLICATIONS OF COLLECTIVE ACTION BY PHYSICIANS
+THE ETHICAL IMPLICATIONS OF COLLECTIVE ACTION BY PHYSICIANS

-Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012
+Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012 and reaffirmed with minor revisions by the 221st WMA Council Session, Berlin, Germany, October 2022

-In recent years, in countries where physicians' satisfaction with their working conditions has decreased, collective action by physicians has become increasingly common.
+In recent years, in countries where physicians' satisfaction with their working conditions has decreased, collective action by physicians to advocate for better conditions has become increasingly common.

-Physicians may carry out protest action and sanctions in order to improve direct and indirect working conditions that also may affect patient care.
-Physicians must consider not only their duty to individual patients, but also their responsibility to improve the system such that it meets the requirements of accessibility and quality.
+Physicians may carry out protests and sanctions, including collective resignations, in order to improve direct and indirect working conditions and to ensure safe and resilient health care systems.
+Physicians must consider not only their duty to individual patients, but also their responsibility to improve the system, such that it meets the requirements of accessibility and quality.